 We typically allow a healing period of 4-6 months after this procedure so the grafted material can mesh with the natural bone.
 The dental implant can then be placed to replace the missing tooth.
 For more information about whether a sinus lift is right for your oral health needs, we invite you to contact us today.

 Following the extraction of your tooth, our periodontist can provide you with a socket preservation treatment.
 This procedure helps to reduce shrinkage and collapse of soft tissues and bone deterioration, making it easier to place an implant later.
 This procedure is especially helpful if you have lost one of your front teeth.
-To make your appointment with Dr. Aaron T. Ward and to learn more about socket preservation in Ogden, Utah, please call our office at 801-394-6651.
+To make your appointment with Dr. Aaron T. Ward and to learn more about our socket preservation services, please call our office at 801-394-6651.

 If you are having a tooth extracted, our periodontist will likely recommend socket preservation to prevent bone loss once the tooth is extracted.
 After a tooth is extracted, the bone that surrounded and supported the tooth root (called the alveolar ridge bone) begins to deteriorate.
 A socket preservation bone graft will supplement your existing bone and maintain the structure of the ridge.
 This promotes a healthy recovery and will ensure that the area is able to support a tooth replacement, such as a dental implant or bridge.